PlayBAC: Anne Teresa De Keersmaeker / Rosas

-PlayBAC Series 4 features never-before-seen, high quality recordings of live performances from BAC’s 15-year history.
-PlayBAC videos include special introductions from Mikhail Baryshnikov and the featured artists.
+PlayBAC Series 4 features never-before-seen, high quality recordings of live performances from BAC’s 15-year archive.
+PlayBAC videos include special introductions from Mikhail Baryshnikov.

 Verklärte Nacht (Transfigured Night) is set to composer Arnold Schönberg's late Romantic score based on an 1866 poem by Richard Dehmel about a woman who confesses to the man she loves that she is pregnant with another man's child.
 Originally choreographed in 1995 for an ensemble, this 2014 reconstruction is derived from a process of reduction, concentrating the poem’s dramatic structure in an evocative dance for three performers from which the narrative lines and expressive modulations emerge.

 Verklärte Nacht (N.Y.
 Premiere): Filmed February 1, 2019 in the Jerome Robbins Theater

 In 1980, after studying dance at Mudra School in Brussels and Tisch School of the Arts in New York, Anne Teresa De Keersmaeker (b.
 1960) created Asch, her first choreographic work.
 Two years later came the premiere of Fase, Four Movements to the Music of Steve Reich.